muksaw/ML-Based-Defect-Predictor/Sprint6.md

 1. **Confidence Score** (0-1):
    - Probability that a file contains bugs
    - Higher values indicate higher likelihood
-   - Used with adaptive threshold to determine final prediction
+      - Used to determine final prediction

 2. **Adaptive Threshold**:
    ```